microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 ## Set up Local Development Space
 In this section, you'll clone a github repository to get the workshops code on your local computer.

-Open up your prefered terminal (This tutorial has powershell and lynux instructions). if you'd like, make a folder to contain your work:
+Open up your prefered terminal (This tutorial has powershell and bash instructions). if you'd like, make a folder to contain your work:

 ```powershell
 mkdir Reactor-Summer-2023